-LIAISON project is highly interactive and innovative, approach that led us to thinking that the field work should be something out of the ordinary.
+LIAISON project is a highly interactive and innovative approach that led us to thinking that the field work should be something out of the ordinary.

 Thus, we created three innovative methodological approaches to help us implement and reach the goal of the project: understanding successful partnerships.

 The first approach is the result of thinking that we might end up having a unrepresentative selection of innovation cases if we would only rely on the available databases.
 In this sense, we organised a contest for ‘under-the-radar’ projects and initiatives – the European Rural Innovation Contest (EURIC).